 Once known for its steel industry and industrial past, Pittsburgh has transformed itself and is looking to the future.
-Pittsburgh is in the middle of its third renaissance and many cities should be taking notes from this world-class leader.
+Pittsburgh, Pennsylvania, is in the middle of its third renaissance and many cities should be taking notes from this world-class leader.
 It's no wonder why so many people #LovePGH.

 Carrie Furnaces - Remembering the Past

 The steel industry played an important role for both Pittsburgh and the entire United States.
 The industry began revving up in the mid-to-late 1800s and came to a screeching halt in the 1980s.